WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod06/0608 - Create indexes and consult execution plans in Microsoft SQL Server Management Studio.md

 ### Scenario

-Now that you have created a nonclustered index on the **titles** table, you will consult the steps Microsoft SQL Server Management Studio must perform to run a statement.
-This process is called an *execution plan*.
-You will compare an execution plan using the nonclustered index you have created against an execution plan that does not use the index.
+Now that you've created a nonclustered index on the **titles** table, you'll consult the steps Microsoft SQL Server Management Studio must perform to run a statement.
+This process is called an **execution plan**.
+You'll compare an execution plan using the nonclustered index you've created against an execution plan that doesn't use the index.

-The main tasks for this exercise are as follows:
+The main task for this exercise is the following:

-1. Consult and compare execution plans
+Consult and compare execution plans.

 #### Task 1: Consult and compare execution plans

-1. In the SQLQuery1.sql windows, delete any existing text.
+1. In the **SQLQuery1.sql** window, delete any existing text.

-2. In a new query to the **pubs** database, write the following `SELECT` statement in the **query** window:
+2. In a new query to the **pubs** database, enter the following `SELECT` statement in the **query** window:

    ```sql
    SELECT title_id, title, type FROM titles